data-preservation-programs/singularity/docs/en/cli-reference/deal/README.md

 COMMANDS:
    schedule         Schedule deals
-   send-manual      Send a manual deal proposal to boost or legacy market send-manual-pdp  Send a manual PDP deal on-chain list             List all deals help, h          Shows a list of commands or help for one command
+   send-manual      Send a manual deal proposal to boost or legacy market send-manual-pdp  Send a manual PDP deal via the FWSS-pull flow list             List all deals help, h          Shows a list of commands or help for one command